tobesimple7/TbsGrid/README.md

 ## Documentation & Demo

 - Click the link below to view the demo and documentation.
-- If there is any error in the grid, please feel free to file an issue
+- If there is any error in the grid, please feel free to file an issue.
 - if there is any feature you need, we will review it and add it.

 * [Index Page](https://tobesimple.net)